 Direct Save House

-Direct Save Telecom doesn’t offer an email address to contact them, but does have an online contact form.
+Direct Save Telecom doesn’t offer an email address but does have an online contact form.

 Is Direct Save Telecom broadband down?

 If you want to contact Direct Save Telecom about a suspected outage on their service, there are a couple of checks you can do yourself before waiting in a call queue.